mohllal/mohllal.github.io/_posts/2025-01-01-tcp-nagle-algorithm.md

 ### Outgoing socket buffer

 When an application writes data to a TCP socket, that data first lands in the kernel’s socket buffer.
 The TCP stack (in the OS kernel) controls how and when data is packaged and sent on the network.

 Nagle’s algorithm is part of that process.
 If data is small and there’s outstanding unacknowledged data, TCP will typically wait briefly to coalesce further bytes before sending them as one larger segment.

 ### Inbound buffer and ACK

 Once data is sent, the receiver’s TCP stack eventually sends back an ACK for the data it has received.

 Upon receiving the ACK on the sender side, the socket buffer can purge the acknowledged data and can also decide to send the next batch if any is queued up and waiting.

 ## Nagle’s problem with Delayed ACK

 Even with Nagle’s Algorithm doing its job of batching small packets to optimize throughput, the situation can get trickier when Delayed ACK enters the mix.

-Delayed ACK is a common TCP feature, [RFC 813](https://datatracker.ietf.org/doc/html/rfc813), implemented in most TCP stacks, that allows the receiver to wait briefly — typically around 200 ms in some TCP stacks — before sending an acknowledgment.
+Delayed ACK is a common TCP feature, [RFC813](https://datatracker.ietf.org/doc/html/rfc813), implemented in most TCP stacks, that allows the receiver to wait briefly - typically around 200 ms in some TCP stacks - before sending an acknowledgment.
 This wait helps the receiver combine multiple ACKs into a single packet, reducing overhead and network chatter.

 However, mixing Nagle’s Algorithm with Delayed ACK may create **a feedback loop of waiting**:

 1. Sender Side (Nagle’s Algorithm): The sender may hold back on transmitting more data if it hasn’t received an ACK for the previous packet, especially if the data being sent is small.
 2. Receiver Side (Delayed ACK): The receiver might hold off on sending the ACK right away, hoping to bundle multiple ACKs or piggyback the ACK with outgoing data.

-Result: **Both sides wait—Nagle’s Algorithm waits for the ACK to send more data, and Delayed ACK waits to send the ACK**, creating latency spikes.
+Result: Both sides wait- **Nagle's Algorithm waits for the ACK to send more data, and Delayed ACK waits to send the ACK**, creating latency spikes.

 This is sometimes referred to as the *“Silly Window Syndrome”* or an extension of it, where neither side proceeds quickly due to mismatched waiting strategies.

 <blockquote cite="https://news.ycombinator.com/item?id=10608356">
   <p>